12 Week Ultrasound Scan – Everything You Need to Know

 Can You Find Out the Gender at 12 the Weeks Scan?

-The sonographer is not able to tell you the gender at 12 weeks pregnant- in fact, you still have around 2 months to wait until the gender can accurately be determined- at your 20 week mid-pregnancy scan.
+The sonographer cannot tell you the gender at 12 weeks pregnant—in fact, you still have around 2 months to wait until the gender can accurately be determined at your 20-week mid-pregnancy scan.
+The purpose of the mid-pregnancy scan is to ensure the health of the baby.

-Luckily, there are some techniques which you can you to give you some indication of what your baby’s gender is.
-Whilst these theories are not proven, many mums swear by them.
+There are also some techniques that can give you some indication of your baby’s gender.
+Whilst these theories are not proven or used by sonographers, many mums swear by them.

 Nub Theory

-First up is the nub theory- with an accuracy of 97%, the nub theory is a favourite of many mums, and is even supported by some sonographers.
+First up is the nub theory- which is a favourite of many mums.

-The Nub Theory can be performed as early as 12 weeks pregnant- with the recommended time window for the nub theory being between 12 weeks and 14 weeks gestation.
+The Nub Theory can be performed as early as 12 weeks pregnant, with the recommended time window between 12 weeks and 14 weeks gestation.

 Before 15 weeks gestation, both male and female fetuses will have genital tubercles, which we often refer to as “nubs”.